elementlo/Android-ItemTouchHelper-Demo/README.markdown

+##Fork from the library below
+Update the gradle to suit current development environment , and now it can run with the 3.1 AS , be comfortable to ask questions :)

 ## Another drag and swipe library?

 This project is an example of basic drag & drop and swipe-to-dismiss with `RecyclerView` using `ItemTouchHelper`.
 It corresponds with an article series found here: